-As I said, in the introduction in this video, we're going to be looking at internal links, external links and backlinks, what they are and why they matter.
-So before we get into the different types of links, let's talk about why links are important in the first place.
+As I said, in the introduction in this video, we're going to be looking at internal links, external links, and backlinks, what they are, and why they matter.
+Before we get into the different types of links, let's talk about why links are important in the first place.

 The internet is based on links.
 It's based on linking pages, content, resources, data.
-It's all about creating these connections and links is how we connect.
-This is how web crawlers go from one page to another to crawl sites, to understand the connections between them, but also understand and find new pieces of content without links, web crawlers would never be able to find your content.
+It's all about creating these connections and links are how we connect.
+This is how web crawlers go from one page to another to crawl sites, to understand the connections between them, but also understand and find new pieces of content.
+Without links, web crawlers would never be able to find your content.
 They would never be able to see your website pages.
 Links are also important for a user.
 Links help users go from one page to another.
 It helps them go deeper into your site, but also helps them find other relevant pages online.
-So without links, the internet would not be the internet.
+Without links, the internet would not be the internet.
 There are three basic types of links.
-We're going to see internal links, external links and backlinks.
+We're going to see internal links, external links, and backlinks.